Can Social Wellness Improve you?

-As a leader there should be the attempt to understand how your employees work.
-Each person is different and require different forms of support.
-Try company survey to better understand what the company needs to thrive.
+As a leader, there should be an attempt to understand how your employees work.
+Each person is different and requires different forms of support.
+Try a company survey to better understand what the company needs to thrive.

 Step 4: Review

-After changes are made, take the time again for company surveys to see if there is improvement to the employees morale
+After changes are made, take the time again for company surveys to see if there is an improvement to the employee morale

 Step 2: Set Goals